tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 expression does and why it is constructed the way it is.

 .. warning:: Use regular expression as a last resort.
 A good rule of thumb is
-             to always try to use regular string operations to implement the desired functionality and only switch to regular expressions when the code implemented using regular string operations becomes more difficult to understand than the equivalent regular expression.
+             to always try to use string operations to implement the desired functionality and only switch to regular expressions when the code implemented using these operations becomes more difficult to understand than the equivalent regular expression.

 To use regular expressions in Python we need to import the :mod:`re` module.